 Though you will not find this tool in Applications folder, there are multiple ways you can disable this tool in Mac.

-- Disable automatic updates so that you can do it manually.
+- Disable automatic updates in the tool so that you can do it manually.

 - Only stop annoying notifications but allow the tool to run in background.